-The peroneal muscle at the back of the lower leg has a tendon which runs behind the lateral malleolus or the bony bit on the outside of the ankle.
-Overuse can cause the peroneal tendon to rub on the bone and become inflamed.
+The peroneal tendons pass down the back and underneath the lateral malleolus (bony bit on the outside of the ankle).
+Overuse causes the peroneal tendons to rub on the bone and as a result, become inflamed.

 Peroneal Tendonitis Treatment

 However, it may be possible to do other activities such as swimming or cycling to maintain fitness.
-The rule is if it hurts or makes the injury worse either immediately or the following day then don’t do it!
+The rule is if it hurts during, immediately after, or the following day, then don’t do it!

 Peroneal Tendonitis exercises

 Stretching your calf muscles and peroneal muscles is important.
 Tight peroneal muscles will increase the friction between the peroneal tendon and the bone.
 Gently stretching the muscles over time will reduce the tension in your muscle.

 A specific stretch to target the Peroneal muscles is done by stretching your foot into an ‘inverted position’.
 This is more easily done in a sitting position.

 Calf muscle stretches